PaulRudin/stbotolphs/docs/deploy.md

 same), but you can see that the database  is different as they have different home pages.

+Admin user is automatically created in the secret webapp.
+See e.g. `kubectl get secret webapp -o yaml` or `kubectl -n staging get secret webapp -o yaml`.

+Migrations are automatically applied, new migrations should be committed so that they're built into new docker images after making changes to the data model.

+The usual django management commands (or any shell commands) can be run in the main pod, e.g.  `kubectl exec -it `kubectl get pod -l name=webapp -o name` -- sh` to get an interactive shell.
+Of course, as usual you can trash everything by executing commands in the pod so use with care, and think about who has permissions to access the cluster api (this depends on the gcloud project permissions).

 Please do ask if anything is unclear or you run into problems.

 Note that git is configured to ignore files matching the pattern